MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Note: by default Vespucci will not record elevation data with your GPX track, this is due to some Android specific issues.
 To enable elevation recording, either install a gravitational model, or, simpler, go to the [Advanced preferences](Advanced%20preferences.md) and configure NMEA input.

+### How to export a GPX track?

+Open the layer menu, then click the 3-dots menu next to "GPX recording", then select **Export GPX track...**.
+Choose in which folder to export the track, then give it a name suffixed with `.gpx` (example: MyTrack.gpx).

 ## Notes, Bugs and Todos

 Vespucci supports downloading, commenting and closing of OSM Notes (formerly OSM Bugs) and the equivalent functionality for "Bugs" produced by the [OSMOSE quality assurance tool](http://osmose.openstreetmap.fr/en/map/).
 Both have to either be down loaded explicitly or you can use the auto download facility to access the items in your immediate area.
 Once edited or closed, you can either upload the bug or Note immediately or upload all at once.